winfsp/winfsp/doc/winfsp.h.markdown

 - _FileAttributes_ \- File attributes to apply to the overwritten file.
 - _ReplaceFileAttributes_ \- When TRUE the existing file attributes should be replaced with the new ones.
 When FALSE the existing file attributes should be merged (or'ed) with the new ones.
+- _AllocationSize_ \- Allocation size for the overwritten file.
 - _FileInfo_ \- [out]
 Pointer to a structure that will receive the file information on successful return from this call.
 This information includes file attributes, file times, etc.